Enterprise settings are where you can manage details relating to your profile and/or shopfront.

 Shopfront Closed Message: This message will be displayed under both the 'Notices' AND 'Shop' tabs when your shopfront is closed (no active order cycle).
-It’s a chance to tell customers about how your ordering works, and when the shop will next be open and accepting orders.
+It’s a chance to tell customers when the shop will next be open and accepting orders.

 Shopfront Category Ordering: By default, products are arranged alphabetically in your shop.
 You can also choose to display the products in a category order of your choosing.
 In this case, the products will be displayed in order of category and then in alphabetical order within their category.
 E.g. you may wish to have your Meat & Fish products appear at the top, with your less important Pickles & Preserves appearing further down the shopfront.